Scientific Name

 Description

 Aeonium glandulosum is a biennial to short-lived perennial succulent with a stout, very short stem and fleshy leaves arranged in a dense, cup-shaped rosette.
-The rosette can grow usually solitary or occasionally produce a few offsets, reaching up to 16 inches (40 cm) in diameter.
-The leaves are obovate or oblanceolate with margins with bead-shaped cilia and can measure up to 4.4 inches (11 cm) long and 3.2 inches (8 cm) broad.
+The rosette usually grows solitary or occasionally produces a few offsets, reaching a diameter of 16 inches (40 cm).
+The leaves are obovate or oblanceolate with margins lined with bead-shaped cilia.
+They can measure up to 4.4 inches (11 cm) in length and 3.2 inches (8 cm) in width.

 The flowers are daisy-like, 8- to 13-merous, pale yellow, and appear in a loose inflorescence emerging from the center of the rosette in summer.
-The inflorescence can grow up to 10 inches (25 cm) long and 16 inches (40 cm) in diameter.
+The inflorescence can grow up to 10 inches (25 cm) long and can reach a diameter of 16 inches (40 cm).

 How to Grow and Care